Interested in working with us?

-Sheena Agarwal provides senior leadership and management for Give2Asia’s work in developing and expanding services to better meet the needs of communities in Asia and the philanthropic sector.
-She provides strategic direction to Give2Asia’s country-facing teams, nonprofit partner networks, and new initiatives.
-Sheena also leads the disaster philanthropy portfolio at Give2Asia.
-Sheena comes with a background in international development programming.
-Prior to joining Give2Asia, she worked primarily with USAID-funded projects in a variety of sectors including civil society strengthening, local governance, and environmental management.
-She has a master’s degree in International Development from American University in Washington, D.C.
+Sheena Agarwal leads Give2Asia’s core services and programs.
+Her portfolio includes corporate and family giving, grant operations and compliance, nonprofit partner services, and disaster campaigns.
+Sheena brings over 15 years of experience in international development and program management for both private and nonprofit organizations.
+Prior to joining Give2Asia, she worked primarily with USAID-funded projects in a variety of sectors, including civil society strengthening, local governance, and environmental management.
+She has a Master’s degree in International Development from American University in Washington, D.C.

 Vice President of Finance & Administration

 Edna Bartolome joins Give2Asia to oversee all aspects of finance, human resources and information technology for the organization.
 Her role includes asset management, grant funds administration, budgeting and forecasting, financial reporting to the board and the public.
 She also supports human resources and information technology needs of Give2Asia.
 Edna brings 14 years of experience and commitment in the humanitarian aid sector, including seven years at Médecins Sans Frontières (Doctors Without Borders).
 She has also held finance roles in aviation, freight transportation and public accounting.
 Edna holds a CPA certificate and a bachelor’s degree in Accounting from the Polytechnic University of the Philippines.

 Vice President & China Chief Representative 副总裁 中国首席代表